Breeding Location:

 Range and Habitat

-Mississippi Kite: Nests locally in the U.S. from Kansas, Iowa, Tennessee and South Carolina south to north-western Florida, and the Gulf coast to eastern Texas.
-Some occasionally winter in Florida.
+Mississippi Kite: Nests locally in the U.S. from Kansas, Iowa, Tennessee and North Carolina south to north-western Florida, and along the Gulf coast states to Texas.
+Some occasionally winter in Florida; however most migrate to areas further south.
 Prefers open country that supports flying insects; also found in forests.

 Breeding and Nesting